Map requests to tenants in a multitenant solution

 Azure

-Whenever a request arrives into your application, you need to determine the tenant that the request is intended for.
+Whenever a request arrives into your application, you need to determine the tenant context, which is the tenant that is making the request.
 When you have tenant-specific infrastructure that may even be hosted in different geographic regions, you need to match the incoming request to a tenant.
 Then, you must forward the request to the physical infrastructure that hosts that tenant's resources, as illustrated below:

 Diagram showing mapping a request from tenants to deployments.